-For mutable entries, the URI identifies a "slot" or "container", which can be filled with different pieces of data at different times
+For mutable entries, the URI identifies a "slot" or "container", which can be filled with different pieces of data at different times.

-It is important to note that the "files" described by these URIs are just a bunch of bytes, and that no filenames or other metadata is retained at this layer.
-The vdrive layer (which sits above the grid layer) is entirely responsible for directories and filenames and the like.
+It is important to note that the values referenced by these URIs are just sequences of bytes, and that no filenames or other metadata is retained at this layer.
+The file store layer (which sits above the key-value store layer) is entirely responsible for directories and filenames and the like.

-CHK URIS
+CHK URIs